bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 The modeling mentioned here is about differences between study goals, such as inference and prediction.
 Modeling for inference versus prediction is not a straightforward distinction.
 There are lots of opinions from the statistical folks (which are great and everyone should read them, e.g., [Shmueli, 2010](https://doi.org/10.1214/10-STS330) and [Scholz and Burner, 2022](https://arxiv.org/abs/2210.06927)) and the science philosophy folks.
 We reference the manuscript [Gerber and Northrup, 2020](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.2953) in regards to when the study goal is preditiction.
 Associated with this manuscript is code in the Supporting Information file (ecy2953-sup-0004-DataS1.Zip) that pertains to optimizing for predicting spatial distributions of habitat selection (i.e., making a map).
 This process can jeopardize inference, e.g., make the interpretation of estimated effects unreliable.
 In contrast, if inference is sought you should think hard about a single model that includes the most important variables for the species and for your question that you want to consider so that estimated effects and measures of uncertainty are reliable ([Bolker 2023](https://doi.org/10.32942/X2Z01P), [Tredennick et al. 2021](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.3336)).

-The data used to fit a movement-based HSF model is often individual's location is sampled at a high-fix rate, relative to the animal's speed.
+The individual's location data used to fit a movement-based HSF model is often sampled at a high-fix rate, relative to the animal's speed.
 We curate our habitat selection data based on the movement process (e.g., step lengths and turning angles).
 In the above, we have simulated data with spatial locations at a standardized rate of movement and unit of time between movements.
 It is common for real-world telemetry data to have inconsistent times between consecutive spatial locations.
 It is important to standardize this time difference, otherwise the movement process parameters won't be meaningful.
-For example, a time difference of 30 minutes and 60 minutes are likely to produce different step lengths and thus summarizing the what is available on each used location will be compromised.
+For example, a time difference of 30 minutes and 60 minutes are likely to produce different step lengths and thus summarizing what is available on each used location will be compromised.

 One way to standardize the time differences is by designing the data setup such that relocations are specified into tracks based on a threshold tolerance of allowable time between consecutive spatial locations (e.g., done in the R package amt; [Signer et al. 2019](https://doi.org/10.1002/ece3.4823)).
+In other words, resampling the GPS locations at regular intervals.
 Another way is to fit a continuous time movement model to then predict locations at a standarized interval (e.g., [Northrup et al. 2018]( https://doi.org/10.1111/gcb.13037) and [Johnson et al. 2008](https://doi.org/10.1890/07-1032.1))

 ### What are habitat-selection functions used for?